 Getting in and out of the coop should be easy for both you and your chickens.
 For a large coop, a human-sized door is non-negotiable.
 It makes cleaning, collecting eggs, and tending to your flock so much simpler.
 The chicken door should also be well-designed—large enough for birds to pass through comfortably without causing traffic jams.
 Consider adding an automatic chicken door to your list of must-haves; it’s a fantastic accessory that ensures your flock is safely tucked in at night and let out in the morning, even if you’re not home.

-The Best Chicken Coops for a Flock of 20
+Our Top Picks: The Best Chicken Coops for 20 Chickens

 Once you know what features to look for, it’s time to explore some of the best large coops on the market.
 Finding the right home for a flock of 20 chickens means balancing space, durability, and features that make your life easier.
 From fully custom builds to ready-to-ship models, here are some excellent options to consider for your feathered family.